wazuh/wazuh-documentation/source/deployment-options/offline-installation.rst

 Download the packages and configuration files
 ---------------------------------------------

 #.
 Replace ``<deb|rpm>`` in the following command with your choice of package format and run it from a Linux system with Internet connection.
 This action executes a script that downloads all required files for the offline installation on x86_64 architectures.
-You can add the ``--list-only`` option to only get a list of files to be downloaded.

     .. code-block:: console